CyberZayka/pokemon/README.md

-# pokemon
-This is test task Faster Than Light company
+This is a test task for Faster Than Light company